Regional Settings

 A while back I wrote a scripted install aka “cfg” file, and I just noticed I never published it.
 Check it out, it might be useful in one way or another.
 It also available for download here!

-Especially changing the amount of active nics in a team can be useful, and enabling vmotion via the vimsh command.
+Especially changing the amount of active nics in a team can be useful(I’ve commented this out again, as of ESX 3.5 U3 this isn’t necessary anymore.
+Enabling vmotion via the vimsh command is still valid.
 This changed since ESX 3.5.
 Setting IP-Hash was also a nice one to figure out

 # Regional Settings